chiulab/SURPIrt-dist/README.md

 ```

 #### Test Run
-1. A sample test file named “ZIKV-nohuman.fastq” is provided, is a metagenomic run of a ZIKV clinical sample with the human reads removed [n=517 sequences].
+1. A sample test file named `ZIKV-nohuman.fastq` is provided, is a metagenomic run of a ZIKV clinical sample with the human reads removed [n=517 sequences].

-2. Using default reference directory of “/reference/surpi”, run the “SURPIrt.sh” script from the command line with the following parameters (using 8 threads/cores):
+2. Using default reference directory of `/reference/surpi`, run the `SURPIrt.sh` script from the command line with the following parameters (using 8 threads/cores):

   `SURPIrt.sh -f "ZIKV-nohuman.fastq" -t 8`